ORCA-WPMU/wpmudev-lib-react-fun/README.md

 `npm start` to start Webpack server.
 It will open your browser and display the Kitchen Sink.

 `npm test` to run tests

+## Components

+Right now these are the list of components available:

+- Button
+- Link Button
+- Box
+- Selector
+- Tabs
+- List